 1. For the Conservationist – Vamizi Island

 Vamizi Island is big on conservation and the preservation of the marine and island wildlife.
 Fly to the Quirimbas Archipelago and learn more how the community monitors turtle populations and manages the surrounding marine sanctuary.
 This could be the most meaningful Mozambique island holiday you have ever experienced.
 Vamizi is ideally situated in specific sea currents which contain huge reserves of minute plankton, a major food source for most species living within this complex coral reef system.
 Divers should look out for huge groups of Giant Potato Cod, Grey Reef Sharks, Snapper, Batfish, Turtles, Barracuda and more.
-Dive sites such as Neptune’s Arm, Fraggle Rock and Skunk Alley suit both beginners and experienced divers.
+Dive sites such as Neptune’s Arm, Fraggle Rock, and Skunk Alley suit both beginners and experienced divers.

 2. For the Camping Expert – Ibo Island Dhow Safaris

 You will be under the eye of an expert professional guide and local crew who will erect tents, arrange the food in an elegant picnic and ensure you are left alone in a discreet manner.
-Go for the standard recommended minimum itinerary of four nights island hopping by dhow or kayak and three nights at Ibo Island Lodge – but you are free to tailor make your perfect adventure and include some diving and snorkelling too.
+Go for the standard recommended minimum itinerary of four nights island hopping by dhow or kayak and three nights at Ibo Island Lodge – but you are free to tailor make your perfect adventure and include some diving and snorkeling too.

 3. For the Party Animals – Maputo

 If you are looking for a trendy place for a weekend break, fly into the capital city of Mozambique, Maputo.
-All travellers love its diverse accommodation, cosmopolitan vibes and stunning setting of harbour and beaches.
+All travelers love its diverse accommodation, cosmopolitan vibes and stunning setting of harbor and beaches.
 The architecture is a wonderful blend of Arab, French, Oriental, Portuguese and African, as well as fashionable Art Deco.
 Meet people gathering to eat great food in diverse restaurants, and to unwind in great nightclubs after long working days.
 Maputo is a place of music, dancing and great seafood.
 People are friendly and most places are safe.
 From exclusive hotels and restaurants to the more lowly, local and very real eating places, this is the place to be for fun and great tastes.

 4. For Lovers of Sailing and Water Sports – Bazaruto Archipelago

 Benguerra Island floats in the Bazaruto Archipelago like a diamond in the sun.
 Go and see for yourself an authentic Mozambique lifestyle with plenty of luxury thrown in.
 You can relax in your private villa at the edge of the sea or get out and scuba dive, walk, snorkel or enjoy ocean safaris to see dolphins and whales.
-The island is part of the Marine National Park which makes it a diver’s dream destination -offshore coral reefs, inshore sea grass beds, large stocks of pelagic fish and long stretches of pristine sandy beaches.
+The island is part of the Marine National Park which makes it a diver’s dream destination -offshore coral reefs, inshore seagrass beds, large stocks of pelagic fish and long stretches of pristine sandy beaches.
 Dolphins come regularly to the beach and whales migrate seasonally past these shores.